mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-25-the-social-metaphors-we-live-inside.md

 In all of these contexts, we eventually run into the same thing: ideas that make sense, intentions that are sincere, and energy that still get stuck.

-Often, what is stuck is not the strategy.
+Often, what creates the stuckness is not the strategy.

 It is the story.